LuisMaGit/jetpackcompose-wordle/README.md

-The app uses the same approach as the <a href="https://www.nytimes.com/games/wordle/index.html">NY Times Wordle</a> but in spanish: a new 5 letter word is published every 24h and the user has 6 tries to guess it, also, in this version, the user can play incomplete old matchs.
+The app uses the same approach as the <a href="https://www.nytimes.com/games/wordle/index.html">NY Times Wordle</a> but in spanish: a new 5 letter word is published every 24h and the user has 6 tries to guess it, the user can play incomplete old matchs.
 The app is fully off-line, uses an internal db.
 </br>
 </br>
 <img width="170" height="340" alt="Screenshot 2024-03-17 at 15 22 10" src="https://github.com/LuisMaGit/jetpackcompose-wordle/assets/70621340/5b285cf1-1e8b-43b0-acee-91288567acd7">